 When one looks at a syndrome with this ‘Whole’ perspective, things are both more complicated, and more understandable and treatable.
 Thus, with fibromyalgia, we assume that there are a variety of antecedents, mediators, and triggers, which in combination can produce a syndrome we call ‘fibromyalgia’.

-The Whole Psychiatry evaluation of fibromyalgia will involve a careful history, physical, and a wide variety of tests, (determined by the history and physical exam), ranging from genetic tests (to determine for example susceptibility to biotoxins, methylation pathways, detoxification pathways), tests of immune function and infection (e.g., NK cell activity, cytokines, CBC, tick borne diseases, viruses), tests of the environment (e.g., mold, chemical exposure), tests of digestive, liver, nutritional and hormonal status, tests of mitochondrial function, neurological tests (e.g., MRI, SPECT, sleep studies, EEG).
+The The Center for Whole Psychiatry + Brain Recovery evaluation of fibromyalgia will involve a careful history, physical, and a wide variety of tests, (determined by the history and physical exam), ranging from genetic tests (to determine for example susceptibility to biotoxins, methylation pathways, detoxification pathways), tests of immune function and infection (e.g., NK cell activity, cytokines, CBC, tick borne diseases, viruses), tests of the environment (e.g., mold, chemical exposure), tests of digestive, liver, nutritional and hormonal status, tests of mitochondrial function, neurological tests (e.g., MRI, SPECT, sleep studies, EEG).
 Based on these test results a treatment plan is initiated.

 Often, nutritional repletion (e.g., adding magnesium), correction of blockages in the Kreb’s Cycle (e.g., removal of heavy metals, increasing malic acid), supporting detoxification, hormonal adjustment (adrenals, thyroid, melatonin, parathyroid, vitamin D etc.), and correction of immune system problems (inflammation, infection) will alleviate the syndrome completely.